Kogod starts lecture series at Union Market

 Two more events will occur over the semester.

-On March 4, Donald Williamson, a professor in the Department of Accounting and Taxation, will talk about how the Intel Revenue Code actually penalizes marriage, both high and low income, and how children affect the couple’s rights within the tax code as well, Williamson said.“I will open it up to questions,” Williamson said.
-“It will be a kickback presentation, an off-the-cuff discussion.”
+On March 4, Donald Williamson, a professor in the Department of Accounting and Taxation, will talk about how the Intel Revenue Code actually penalizes marriage, both high and low income, and how children affect the couple’s rights within the tax code as well, Williamson said.

 On April 1, director of the Sustainability Management Program Richard Linowes will discuss sustainable eco-friendly management.